apmzideas/BetterPollBot/README.md

 # BetterPollBot

 ### About Text (/setabouttext)
-Work in progress!
-Return! @BetterPollBot is a bot similar to @PollBot, with more features and less spaming in groups.
+Work in progress! @BetterPollBot is a bot similar to @PollBot, with more features and less spaming in groups.
 ### Description (/setdescription)
 Work in progress!
 Please return later.
 @BetterPollBot the place to create new polls (/newpoll), change old polls (/addanswer, /delanswer), reuse old polls (/polllink), and delete old polls (/delpoll) from your own poll database.
 Managing your polls does never take place in a group.
 Closing a running poll in a group (/endpoll) will automatically remove @BetterPollBot from the group to avoid spamming.
 Try /help for a list of all commands.
 Happy deciding!